Voting by Absentee Ballot from Mexico

 Role of Local Election Officials

 All elections in the United States are run at the state and local level.
-If local election officials have questions about your form, they’ll contact you.
-It’s smart to send in your form early (ideally, at the beginning of the calendar year, or at least forty-five days before the election) to provide time to process your request and resolve any problems.
+If local election officials have questions about your form, they will contact you.
+We recommend you return your form at the beginning of the calendar year, or at least forty-five days before the election to provide time for voting officials to process your request and resolve any problems.
 Once approved, your name will be put on a list of voters to receive absentee ballots.

 Verifying Your Registration